Practical Solutions to Practising in a COVID world

 How do I satisfy Rule 36(4) with remote employees and where trust money received is by EFT so I can give a trust receipt to the client.

-We recommend that you select print for the trust account receipt you printed it to PDF that can then be sent in an email to the client.
+We recommend that you select print for the trust account receipt; you then print it to PDF that can be sent in an email to the client.

 The Trust Accounts Department is sympathetic to the challenging circumstances posed by the COVID-19 protocols and especially mindful of the cooperative effort associated with the preparation and lodgement of the annual External Examiners Reports.